sitrucp/sir_pat_sonnet_a_day_tweets/README.md

 **@SirPatStew #ASonnetADay tweet links and Twitter audience interest**

-Twitter audience interest in @SirPatStew Twitter #ASonnetADay Shakespeare Sonnet readings.
+Sir Patrick Stewart is doing Shakespeare Sonnet readings from his home during COVID-19 lockdown and they are really good.
+So good I got Twitter data to create the following:

-Chart of like and retweet counts by sonnet number.
+* A scatter plot of the sonnet tweet like and retweet counts.
-List of #ASonnetADay tweets with links to tweet.
+* A tabular list of #ASonnetADay tweets with links to tweet to allow others to easily find and watch them.

 View here <a href="https://sitrucp.github.io/sir_pat_sonnet_a_day_tweets/" target="blank">https://sitrucp.github.io/sir_pat_sonnet_a_day_tweets/</a>